-Snobbishness in the woods is ridiculous and it’s just not necessary, anyone staring out in the woods can afford a Hultafors Heavy Duty Knife, superb tools, absolutely functional, great steel, razor sharp and only £6, but that’s a whole new blog.
+Snobbishness in the woods is just not necessary; anyone discovering bushcraft can afford a Hultafors Heavy Duty Knife, superb tools, absolutely functional, great steel, razor sharp and only £6.

-The UK’s obsession with Gransfors axes is weird; don’t get us wrong they're nice axes, are very well finished and the little booklet that comes with them is lovely; but, we think, that, perhaps, they are not worth the price that people pay for them.
+The UK’s obsession (?) with Gransfors axes is a bit strange; they're nice axes, well finished and the little booklet that comes with them is lovely - but, we think, they are not worth the price that people are prepared pay for them.

-As a tool the Gransfors is too small to be effective as an all rounder and too big to replace a heavy ‘chopper’ like the classic Martindale.
-The Gransfors Small Forest doesn’t do much very well.
-It’s designed to be carried in or strapped to a pack but very few people who use axes in the UK actually carry them for any distance in this way?
+The Gransfors axe is too small to be an effective all rounder and too big to replace a heavy ‘chopper’ like the classic Martindale.
+The Gransfors Small Forest axe doesn’t do very much, very well.
+It’s designed to be strapped to a pack but very few people who use axes in the UK actually carry them for any distance in this way.

 The short (19”) handle and lightweight (1.5 lb) head on the Gransfors mean that any task heavier than splitting rounds can be inefficient and slow.

-Why buy an elongated hatchet if the jobs that need to be done can be easily done by a normal hatchet - cheaper and safer when teaching groups.
+Why buy an elongated hatchet if the jobs that need to be done can be easily done by a cheaper, smaller axe.

-If you buy an axe for medium to heavy work then buy a tool that will do the job well.
+If you want an axe for medium to heavy work then buy a tool that will do that work well.
 The Hultafors Felling Axe is significantly longer than the Gransfors and the head is 170 g heavier.

-The Hultafors is compact enough to be easily transported yet is big enough to be efficient, chopping and splitting is easy and using two hands to work is comfortable and effective.
+The Hultafors is compact enough to be easily transported and big enough to be efficient; chopping and splitting is easy; using two hands is comfortable and effective.

-The steel of the Hultafors is great and the cutting profile of the head is really efficient, perhaps most importantly the Hultafors is much cheaper than the Gransfors Small Forest Axe.
+The steel of the Hultafors is great and the cutting profile of the head is very efficient for chopping, perhaps most importantly the Hultafors is much cheaper than the Gransfors Small Forest Axe.

 Buy a tool, not a showpiece

-YES the finish is better on the Gransfors, YES the supplied cover is better quality and YES you get a lovely booklet with the axe.
-Why are these things important?
-Why do they matter in the woods?
+The finish is better on the Gransfors, the supplied cover is better quality and you get a lovely booklet with the axe - but, honestly, we don't think these things are very important.